recruitlyio/assignments-fullstack/resume-analyzer/README.md

 npm install
 ```

-3. Create a `.env.local` file in the root directory and add your Gemini API key:
+3. Create a `.env` file in the root directory and add your Gemini API key:
 ```
 GEMINI_API_KEY=your_api_key_here
 ```